-The coverage and level of grant support may differ across schemes, so that figures on grant-aided planting are not directly comparable between countries or over time.
-Grant support for restocking of conifers has changed with the introduction of Rural Development Contracts in Scotland in 2008.
+The coverage and level of grant support differ across schemes, so that figures on grant-aided planting are not directly comparable between countries or over time.
+Grant support for restocking of conifers changed with the introduction of Rural Development Contracts in Scotland in 2008.
 As a result, grant aid is no longer available for restocking with Sitka spruce in many cases.
-This is likely to have led to a reduction in areas of grant-aided restocking in Scotland.
+This will have led to a reduction in the proportion of private sector restocking that is grant aided and therefore reported for Scotland.